-Early Retirement Put on Hold?
+Putting Early Retirement on Pause?

 The big question is, do I stick with my original plan to exit gracefully later this summer?
 Well, I can put new odds on that.
 Give it a 20% chance.
 Before this promotion, I’d have given it a 50% chance.
 And that’s mainly because I’d stick around to pad the accounts until some point in 2020.

 With a promotion comes a little more pay, a little more prestige, and suddenly, work becomes a little more interesting.
 I wouldn’t be surprised if I stick around for another four or five years, but we’ll see.
 There are still a few things about this corporate lifestyle that I could do without.